rodrigo-garlop/rodrigo-garlop.github.io/_vocabulary/advanced-english/list1.markdown

 > the boat was damaged in a strong **gale**

 > the tent was sturdy with triple-stitched seams and supported by heavy aluminum poles strong enough to withstand being buried in snow or the force of a **gale**

+#### grief [n.]

+1. deep sorrow, especially that caused by someone's death.
+2. trouble, annoyance.

+> she was well known and respected in the area and her death has caused much **grief** and sorrow

+> he has been unable to recover from his **grief** at his son's death

+> words could not describe the **grief** felt by the small but united community of Nurney

+> I had no idea that forgetting my driving licence would cause me so much **grief**

 #### gurney [n.]